Lemons N Lyme

 Coconut whipped cream

-1. Once cake is cool, scoop out the thick coconut cream from the can.
+1. Once cake is cool, scoop out the thick coconut cream from the can into the bowl from the freezer.
 Add the vanilla extract and use an electric mixer to beat the cream on medium high until light and fluffy (depending on the brand of coconut cream and your mixer, this can take anywhere from 3-10 minutes).
 If not ready to use immediately, keep in the fridge.

 how to make strawberry peach shortcake